honeykatrina/coding_assignment/README.md

 UserAccountManagement Api contains few projects:

 - UserAccountManagement.Users, UserAccountManagement.Transactions are services to manage corresponded domains
-- UserAccountManagement.Shared contains some shared models
+- UserAccountManagement.Shared contains some shared models and service bus services
 - UserAccountManagement.Tests contains some unit tests

 The project data is saved to json files to test solution easier.